daquinohd/wcms-qa-testing-framework/README.md

-# WCMA QA Testing Framework
+# WCMS QA Testing Framework
 Automated test framework using Se WebDriver, TestNG and Maven written in Java.

 ## Prerequisites on testing machine: